jeffreytse/jekyll-theme-yat/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+Add or update your available layouts, includes, sass and/or assets.

+GitHub Pages runs in `safe` mode and only allows [a set of whitelisted plugins](https://pages.github.com/versions/).
+To use the third-party gem in GitHub Pages without limitation:

+* Here is a GitHub Action named [jekyll-deploy-action](https://github.com/jeffreytse/jekyll-deploy-action) for Jekyll site deployment conveniently. 👍

 ## Development